-Registration No. 008072S) from the conclusion of Fifteenth Annual General Meeting till the conclusion of Twentieth Annual General Meeting of the Company subject to approval of the Building Positive Experiences Shareholders in the ensuing Annual General Meeting of the Company.
+Registration No. 008072S) from the conclusion of Fifteenth Annual General Meeting till the conclusion of Twentieth Annual General Meeting of the Company subject to approval of the shareholders in the ensuing Annual General Meeting of the Company.

 There are no qualifications or adverse remarks in the Statutory Auditors' Report for the financial statements for the year ended 31st March, 2022 which require any explanation from the Board of Directors.